DECLARATION OF ETHICS AND GOOD PRACTICE OF PUBLICATION

-Once the favorable or unfavorable concept of the arbitrators has been received, the editorial team decides on the publication of the article.
-The concept of the evaluators will be communicated to the authors who will have to attend the observations and suggestions for the publication of the article within the time indicated for it by the editorial team.
+Once the favorable or unfavorable concept of the reviewer has been obtained the concept of the reviewer will be communicated to the authors who will have to attend the observations and suggestions for the publication of the article within the time indicated for it by the editorial team.
 After completing this process, the editor will determine if the article will be published or not published.

 Post-publication discussions and corrections.
 Readers' discussions of publications will be accepted through letters to the editor.
 When the situation warrants it, the Editor will divulge the criticism of any work published in the journal, allowing the authors to express their arguments.
 This through letters from the authors addressed to the Editor.